jonathansantacruz3/azure-network-protocols/README.md

 <img src="https://i.imgur.com/Ua7udoS.png" alt="Traffic Examination"/>
 </p>

-<h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
+<h1>Analyzing Network Protocols utilizing Wireshark, Network Security Groups, VMs, and Remote Desktop</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this tutorial, we insepct various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />